sgb-io/codehawk-cli/CONTRIBUTING.md

 The instructions to publish a release are:

-- Create a release branch
+- Use macOS, as `np` runs into output + auth problems on windows
-- Update the changelog (this is done manually)
+- Update the changelog and get that merged in (do not bump any versions)
-- Run `yarn run tag:{patch|minor|major}`.
+- On an up-to-date master, run Run `yarn run tag:{patch|minor|major}`.
 This creates a git tag **and pushes it up**.
-- Push up the branch and merge it, _without squashing_, as we want to keep the tag in the history of `master`
 - The GitHub action should publish to npm

 ## Support